JJ/granada-off/text/holy-not-a-week.md

 soccer midfielders and also having a big rivalry with other bands which they meet, sometimes, in little towns or just because they happen to parade the same day.
-In some cases, they try to outplay the other band by playing so loud that that the band starts to make mistakes.
-It is all good fun with the bugles and trumpets, not so with drums when it can turn positively bloody when blisters burst.
+In some cases, they try to outplay the other band by playing so loud that the other band starts to make mistakes.
+Which is all good fun with the bugles and trumpets, not so with drums when it can turn positively bloody when blisters burst.
 That blood, and also doodles with the brotherhood logo and sometimes other inscriptions are the decoration of some drum skins, that is, when they